-AS/NZ 4586-2004.

-STEPS, LOOSE OBJECTS AND UNEVEN SURFACES

-Due to design restrictions for building, steps and/or ramps are included in the building which may be a hazard to workers carrying objects or otherwise occupied.
+AS/NZ 4586:2004.
+STEPS, LOOSE OBJECTS AND UNEVEN SURFACES Due to design restrictions for building, steps and/or ramps are included in the building which may be a hazard to workers carrying objects or otherwise occupied.
 Steps should be clearly marked with both visual and tactile warning during construction, maintenance, demolition and at all times when the building operates as a workplace.
-Building owners and occupiers should monitor the pedestrian access ways and in particular access to areas where maintenance is routinely carried out to ensure that surfaces have not moved or cracked so that they become uneven and present a trip hazard, Spills, losse material, stray objects or any other matter that may cause a slip or trip hazard should be cleaned or removed from assess ways.
-Contractors should be required to maintain a tidy work site during construction gaintenance or any other inakter dula be required to anish of the fladar us flow to be desired ut lend to make stasses ways.
-Contractors should be required to maintain a tidy and with site during construction, maintain assess ways. demolition be required to first of the site of the
+Building owners and occupiers should monitor the pedestrian access ways and in particular access to areas where maintenance is routinely carried out to ensure that surfaces have not moved or cracked so that they become uneven and present a trip hazard, Spills, loose material, stray objects or any other matter that may cause a slip or trip hazard should be cleaned or removed from assess ways.
+Contractors should be required to maintain a tidh wards, tid during construction maintenance or any other matter that may cause a short on phaten should be deened on tennore montainesses ways.
+Contractors should be required to maintain a tidy work site during construction, maintaines or demolition to reduce the risk of trips and falls in the workplace.
+Materials for construction or maintenance should be sorted in designated areas away from access ways and work areas.